kelbyludwig/kel.bz/content/post/lll.md

 The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently transforms a "bad" basis for a lattice `L` into a "pretty good" basis for the same lattice.
-This transformation of a "bad" basis into a better basis is known as lattice reduction, and it has many useful applications.
-For example, there is great attack against [ECDSA implementations that have biased RNGs](https://pdfs.semanticscholar.org/0eb1/8a42b623dd8e7cdd4221085a6fd5503708ea.pdf) that can lead to private key recovery.
+This transformation of a bad basis into a better basis is known as lattice reduction, and it has many useful applications.
+For example, there is attack against [ECDSA implementations that leverage biased RNGs](https://pdfs.semanticscholar.org/0eb1/8a42b623dd8e7cdd4221085a6fd5503708ea.pdf) that can lead to private key recovery.
 However, my experience learning why LLL works has been pretty rough.
 Most material covering LLL seems targeted towards mathematicians and I had to (I guess I _wanted_ to) spend a lot of time trying to weasel out the intuition and mechanics of the algorithm.
 This blog post is a semi-organized brain dump of that process.
-My goal is to cover LLL in such a way that slowly ratchets down the hand-waving level, so feel free to read the blog post until you are happy with your level of understanding.
+My goal is to cover LLL in such a way that slowly ratchets down the hand-waving, so feel free to read until you are happy with your level of understanding.

 As an aside: if I'm wrong anywhere, please correct me!
 Hitting a nice balance of mathematical accuracy and intuition is tough, but I don't aim to be